NoviSystems/labsite/README.md

     $ git clone git@github.com:ITNG/labsite

 With the repository downloaded, we'll setup a virtual enviroment and install the python packages used by the deployment scripts.
+NOTE: For Windows users, the activate script is in .env/Scripts/activate

     $ cd labsite
     $ virtualenv .env